PebbleRoad/cobblestone/README.md

 #### App integration and E2E tests

-We use Cypress for app integration and E2E.
+We use Cypress for app integration and E2E tests.

 - Cypress test specs are located in the `tests/cypress/integration/app/` folder